opensafely/documentation/docs/ehrql-new-tutorial.md

 !!! tip

-    The output in this example is called `results.csv`, but you can choose any valid filename.
+    The output in this example is called `outputs.csv`, but you can choose any valid filename.

 ## Example dataset definition 1a: A minimal dataset definition